-Finding a teacher work-life balance can be a tricky thing to do.
-I know a lot of us struggle with it daily.
-It’s been a hot topic in our Simply Kinder Facebook group with the beginning of school looming.
-We’ve gathered up some of fellow teacher tips for work-life balance.
+Finding a teacher’s work-life balance can be a tricky thing to do.
+I know a lot of us to struggle with it daily.
+It’s been a hot topic in our Simply Kinder Facebook group.
+We’ve gathered up some fellow teacher tips for work-life balance.

 Cynthia says “The best advice I was given is to use your time wisely at school.
 Use your prep time to get as much done as possible.
 Avoid talking with colleagues for long periods that will kill your time to complete work.
 Bring one to two things home to complete once the kids are in bed to avoid feeling overwhelmed with things to do.”

-Julie says “I made a commitment to my family–they MUST come first and deserve my time.
-I work very hard during my planning and lunch time to plan/prep ahead so that I can leave “on time” most days–that often means closing my door to minimize interruptions.
+-Julie says “I made a commitment to my family–they MUST come first and deserve my time.
+I work very hard during my planning and lunchtime to plan/prep ahead so that I can leave “on time” most days–that often means closing my door to minimize interruptions.
 If I have something that just cannot wait, I will bring it home and do it after my kids are in bed.
 Planning is key!
-My husband helps me meal prep on the weekend so that putting dinner together is much quicker in the evenings.
-I have two children and we are at an extra curricular every afternoon except Fridays so we have a busy schedule, but at least we are doing it together!
+My husband helps me with meal prep on the weekend so that putting dinner together is much quicker in the evenings.
+I have two children and we are at an extracurricular every afternoon except Fridays so we have a busy schedule, but at least we are doing it together!